Acrylic on vinyl

 “I am a rose of Sharon…” – such a bodacious, strongly colored flower.

 “…a lily of the valleys.” – She knows the lower grounds, she knows the low moods, she knows about expectations.
-Paradoxically, almost, many times it is easier for a person to be happy when the person carries low expectations.
+Paradoxically, many times, it is easier for a person to be happy when the person carries low expectations.

 “Like a lily among thorns is my darling among the young women.” – Violet is an older woman.
 She is looked down upon (a lily of the valleys) and treated with meanness by others just because she is older even though she is a darling.

 Said the above, we see in the painting that Violet wears a silver mask.
-Through the silver mask, she contemplates an hourglass and the sun on the horizon.
+Through the silver mask, she contemplates an hourglass and the Sun on the horizon.
 Both represent the passage of time.
-Time is inescapable, what matters is what we make of Time.
+Her attitude taught me that Time is inescapable, what matters is what we make of Time.

 That is the hourglass, the holy grail, a communion chalice.
 On the horizon, the sun during sunset (as the Hesperides are the sunset goddesses) descends over it as a communion wafer, the bread of life, the body and blood of God.
 But in this case, it is the body and blood of Violet.
 She has a decision to make.
 Is it the sunset of her golden days or the dawn of a new vision?
 I think I know what answer Violet has chosen.